DonovanDianchos/How-to-get-Undead-Legacy-working-with-Cgnat-/readme.md

 3. Choose `connect with ip` and input as IP `172.28.99.11` as port please use `27015`
 4. Click Connect and type in our serverpassword.
 5. Happy Hunting

+# Important information:
+DONT FORGET TO DISCONNECT FROM THE VPN NETWORK AFTER PLAYING.
+Just so you dont have issues like me, who wanted to play palworld with my wife but I couldnt join the LAN world.